Christian of Stavelot

 Christian of Stavelot was a ninth-century Christian monk.
 He is sometimes (possibly incorrectly) referred to as Christian Druthmar or Druthmar of Aquitaine.
 Christian was a noted grammarian, Biblical commentator, and eschatologist.
-He was born in Aquitaine, southwestern France, in the early ninth century CE, and became a monk at the Benedictine monastery of Corbie.
+He was born in Aquitaine, southwestern France, in the early ninth century AD, and became a monk at the Benedictine monastery of Corbie.
 At some point in the early or mid-ninth century he was sent to the abbey of Stavelot-Malmedy in Liège, to teach Bible to the monks there.
 It is unknown whether he died at Stavelot, returned to Corbie or was ultimately sent elsewhere.